bananas-repos/aranea/README.md

 or use `aranea-runner` with a cron.
 The cron schedule depends on the amount of URLs to be fetched and parsed.
 Higher numbers needs longer run times.
 So plan the schedule around that by running the perl files manually first.

+Each process updates `log/last.run` which is used by `aranea-runner` to tell what has been run and what comes next to avoid conflicting processes.

 ## Categorization